 - Sharky’s Woodfired Mexican Grill

 - Twisted Oak Tavern

 - Plata Taqueria & Cantina

-If you are heading south of Los Angeles during a California vacation check out our adventures in Torrance.
-With so much to see and do in Southern California, you will likely enjoy exploring this area as well.
+Finally, if you are heading south of Los Angeles during a trip to Southern California also be sure to check out this guide for what to do in Torrance.
+You will likely enjoy exploring this area as well.

 Disclosure: Complimentary accommodations, meals, transportation, and some activities were provided by Visit Conejo Valley.
 No other compensation was received for this review.
 This post reflects the honest opinion of my experience without outside influence.